How to manage network security according to ISO 27001 certification with IP Fabric platform

-The network infrastructure has become more and more important for many organizations.
-And nothing is more valuable than data being transferred between the systems or stored within the secured perimeter.
+To begin with, the network infrastructure has become more and more important for many organizations.
+Hence, nothing is more valuable than data being transferred between the systems or stored within the secured perimeter.
 That’s why the information security standard should be incorporated by anyone who aims to keep the data well protected.

-Any value created in the digital world automatically attracts those who intend to capture the value without any necessary permission.
+Furthermore, any value created in the digital world automatically attracts those who intend capturing the value without any necessary permission.
 It can be a hacker or medium-skilled student with malicious intent.
 But it’s not important who desires to access your data or why.
 Without following any security best practices, you are out in the open.

-In our previous post related to security audits automation, other relevant information to ISO 27001 certification can be found.
-In this article, we will focus on how the IP Fabric platform can assist with network security management and bring benefits to everyday operations.
+In addition, our previous post related to security audits automation, provides other relevant information to ISO 27001 certification .
+Further, in this article we will focus on how the IP Fabric platform can assist with network security management.
+Hence, bringing benefits to everyday operations.

 Define information security risks